skip to Main Content

 save 20% on vetericyn hot spot spray

-Chilly suffers from skin allergies, or atopic dermatitis.
-Most of his hot spots are caused by his allergic itch and his inability to stop licking a spot on his left front leg.
-Sometimes he licks at it for days and causes a really nasty open sore!
+Chilly suffered from skin allergies, or atopic dermatitis.
+Most of his hot spots were caused by his allergic itch (the irritant) and his inability to stop licking a spot on his left front leg.
+Sometimes he’d lick at it for days, allowing bacteria to infect it which would cause a really nasty open sore!

-Chilly has also developed hot spots because of his anxiety.
-Think of it like a nail biting habit — people who bite their nails usually do so as a result of feeling anxious.
+Chilly would also develop hot spots because of his anxiety.
+Think of it like a nail-biting habit—people who bite their nails usually do so as a result of feeling anxious.
 They can’t stop themselves any more than an anxious dog who reacts by licking or chewing.

-Besides allergies or anxiety, here are a few other things that can contribute to hot spots:
+Besides allergies or anxiety, here are a few common things that can contribute to hot spots:

 • Fleas, mites, or other external parasites